prezi/dashboard-controller/README.md

 ####Slave
 ------------------

 Again, you will need [Go](https://golang.org/) installed to run and/or compile the source code.
 We recommend that you compile the slave.go file to produce a binary file executable on one slave machine, then copy the slave binary file to all your slaves.
-A slave does not need Go installed to run the binary file, so you can save yourself the 70-100 minutes of installation time for each slave (assuming that you're using Raspberry Pis as slaves).
+A slave does not need Go installed to run the binary file, so you can save yourself the Go installation time for each slave.
+(We used Raspberry Pis as slaves, and each Go installation took 70-100 minutes.)

 From the repository directory, compile slave code with the command,